The cryptosphere is getting more crowded than ever. More and more people are joining the space every day with the hopes of making quick money.

 17. Satoshi Nakamoto: The anonymous creator of Bitcoin.

 18. Cold storage: A kind of storage where you keep Bitcoin private keys offline.

-19. HD wallet: Wallets which generate the hierarchical tree-like structure of numerous public and private keys starting from the root seed key.
+19. HD Wallet: Wallets that generate the hierarchical tree-like structure of numerous public and private keys starting from the root seed key.

-20. Hardware wallet: A hardware device which stores public and private keys of Bitcoin.
+20. Hardware wallet: A hardware device that stores public and private keys of Bitcoin.

 23. Transaction fees: Bitcoin transaction incentives that the miners receive for mining block via bitcoins, which is actually a small fee that the bitcoin users pay in order to complete BTC transactions.

 24. P2P: It means peer to peer or person to person.

 25. Block: A group of bundled-up transactions which miners choose to verify.

 26. Proof Of Work: A decentralized consensus mechanism that is done by mining algorithms by spending computational power.

 27. Proof Of Stake: A decentralized consensus mechanism in which your existing stake in currency is used to mine or forge blocks to reach the consensus.

 28. Pump & Dump: Massive buying and selling of cryptocurrencies when the price is to one’s benefit.

 29. Hash: A digital fingerprint of a fixed size produced by a hashing algorithm by processing data of any arbitrary size (numbers, alphabets, media files).

 30. ICO: Initial Coin Offering of new crypto coins or tokens offered to the general public in return for their fixed priced investments.
 It is a new way of decentralized crowdfunding.